Selling Data to an Agent with Endogenous Information

 \section{Abstract}

-We consider the model of the data broker selling information to a single agent to maximize his revenue.
-The agent has private valuation for the additional information, and upon receiving the signal from the data broker, the agent can conduct her own experiment to refine her posterior belief on the states with additional costs.
-In this paper, we show that in the optimal mechanism, the agent has no incentive to acquire any additional costly information under equilibrium.
-Still, the ability to acquire additional information distorts the incentives of the agent, and reduces the optimal revenue of the data broker.
-Moreover, we characterize the optimal mechanism when the valuation function of the agent is separable.
-The optimal mechanism in general may be complex and contain a continuum of menu entries.
-However, we show that posting a deterministic price for revealing the states is optimal when the prior distribution is sufficiently informative or the cost of acquiring additional information is sufficiently high, and obtains at least half of the optimal revenue for arbitrary prior and cost functions.
+We consider a model of a data broker selling information to a single agent to maximize his revenue.
+The agent has a private valuation of the additional information, and upon receiving the signal from the data broker, the agent can conduct her own experiment to refine her posterior belief on the states with additional costs.
+To maximize expected revenue, only offering full information in general is suboptimal, and the optimal mechanism may contain a continuum of menu options with partial information to prevent the agent from having incentives to acquire additional information from other sources.
+However, our main result shows that the additional benefit from price discrimination is limited, i.e., posting a deterministic price for revealing full information obtains at least half of the optimal revenue for arbitrary prior and cost functions.